tufts-carpentries/tufts-carpentries.github.io/publications.md

 permalink: /publications/
 redirect_from: /home/publications/
 ---
-Check back for publications, blog posts, and presentations by NESCLiC members.
+Check back for publications, blog posts, and presentations by Carpentries at Tufts members.

 Type | Date | Citation | Link
 ---|---|---|---